 Signs and symptoms of osteochondritis dissecans may include:

 When to see a doctor

-Osteochondritis dissecans appears to be caused by a reduction of blood flow to the end of the affected bone.
+The exact cause of osteochondritis dissecans is unknown.
+It may be caused by a reduction of blood flow to the end of the affected bone.
 This may occur from repetitive trauma — small, multiple episodes of minor unrecognized injury that damage the end of the affected bone.
 There may also be a genetic component involved, making some people more inclined to develop the disorder.